juniperussss/imuk/readme.md

     (https://www.ncl.ucar.edu/Applications/weather_sym.shtml)

 - optimize Colorscale for 850 hPa and Groundlevel
-- add Label and Legend for
+- add ~~Infobar~~ and Legend for
 -   300hpa
 -   500hpa
 -   700hpa
 -   850hpa
+- cronjob automation
+- correct wrong windbarbs in 300hPa
 ### COMPLETED
 - Windspeed in 300hPa (calculated and added to map)
 - Transparent colors added to 300hpa wind but other colors should be changed!